Higher Education & Student Affairs at The University of Connecticut

 The curriculum is structured so that students will complete the core courses with the same cohort of students.
 In the second year of the program, students will be able to explore areas of personal interest with electives and supervised practical experience.

-- The Law, Ethics, and Decision Making in Student Affairs (EDLR-5119)
+Legal Issues and Decision Making in Higher Education and Student Affairs (EDLR-5119)

 HESA's first required on-site practicum experience.
 This class meets four times during the semester.
 Each student spends 140 hours on-site in an office of their choice over the course of the semester.